softike/SlicerDataAnalyzer/README.md

 > **Note:** Screenshot export requires a GUI-capable Slicer run (e.g., omit `--no-main-window`); headless sessions cannot capture 3D views and will raise an explicit error.

+Add `--exit-after-run` if you need the launched Slicer GUI to close itself automatically when processing finishes (useful when running several cases back-to-back without manual interaction).

 ### Batch stem screenshots

 Use `batch_stem_screenshots.py` to iterate over every `seedplan.xml` in a planning root, locate the matching per-case NIfTI under an image root, and call `load_nifti_and_stem.py` headlessly for each case: